afrovera/simple-app/README.md

 ------------------

 1. The application contacts EC2 Metadata URL and returns an availability zone from the backend instance.
 Each time the app responds with "hello" and back-end AZ.
 Test by performing GET against the /hello endpoint.
 2. The application is spread across 2 AWS regions.
-Test by performing GET against /hello endpoint from different regions from an EC2 instance in each region.
+It is possibleto test this multi-regional failover by associating 2 Beanstalk FQDN's with a domain in Route 53.
+Test by performing GET against /hello endpoint of a domain from different regions from an EC2 instance in each region.
 The app will return "hello" and AZ of the closest region.
 3. Terminate an instance within the AZ.
 This will trigger the creation of another instance in the same AZ, but the availability of the service shouldn’t be interrupted.
-Bonus: use Chaos monkey.
+Bonus: use a tool such as [Chaos monkey](https://github.com/Netflix/chaosmonkey) to automatically invoke fault tolerance tests.
-4. Inspect AWS Inspector reports.
+4. Inspect AWS Inspector reports and follow the remediation suggestions.

 *Beanstalk instances are launched with SSM agent installed by default on 2018 Amazon LinuxAMIs.
 Use SSM agent to install and configure Inspector agent on Beanstalk-tagged instances.